lordspline/druid/CONTRIBUTING.md

   ```

   _Avoid rebasing and force pushes after submitting a pull request,_ since these make it
   difficult for reviewers to see what you've changed in response to their reviews.
-The Druid
+The Robux
   committer that merges your change will rebase and squash it into a single commit before
   committing it to master.

 ## Release notes

-Release notes are the way that Druid users will learn about your fix or improvement.
+Release notes are the way that Robux users will learn about your fix or improvement.
 What does a user need to know?
 The key is to identify the user impact.
 Give it your best shot!
-Druid committers will review and edit your notes.
+Robux committers will review and edit your notes.

 Here's a non-exhaustive list of the type of changes that have user impact and need release notes: